ForASec: Formal Analysis of Security Vulnerabilities in Sequential Circuits: Introduction

-To address the above problem of high demand on the resources and the time of analysis during the design phase, different \textit{analytical techniques for vulnerability assessment} against potential attacks have been developed.
-These techniques analyze the equivalent behavioral, functional and performance model against the design constraints and functionality characteristics \cite{chakraborty2017flexible,mohanty2017guest,rad2008sensitivity,mishra2017security,contreras2017security}.
-These model-based simulations cannot guarantee complete coverage because of the computational constraints (energy and memory) \cite{balci1997verification} and floating point inaccuracies \cite{edwards1997design}.
-To address these issues, mathematical modeling and formal verification \cite{zhang2011case,feiten2015formal,rathmair2013hardware,lodhi2015formal,nahiyan2016avfsm,hasan2016translating,veeranna2016hardware,imran2016,pasareanu2016multi,ngo2015hardware,drechsler2004advanced}, (i.e., SAT solvers and model checking), based approaches provides the completeness and accuracy to some extent.
+\item In HT-based security vulnerability analysis w.r.t all inputs, approximately 100x increment in the computational cost is required to reduce the analysis time (from 30 hours to 3.1 hours) of HT-based security vulnerability analysis of a small sequential circuit, i.e., 8-bit shift register (circuit B), with 100\% coverage \item In HT-based security vulnerability analysis w.r.t. all nodes and gates, 100x increment in the computational cost (increasing the value of $n_{test}$ 10 to 1000) does not reduce the analysis time to a realistic value. \end{enumerate}

+The above-mentioned observations lead to an important research question about \textit{how to find an efficient trade-off between computational cost and analysis time for 100\% coverage w.r.t. all inputs, all gates, and all nodes of the CuV?}

+Towards this trade-off, despite the extremely-high resource demand, mathematical modeling and formal verification \cite{zhang2011case,feiten2015formal,rathmair2013hardware,lodhi2015formal,nahiyan2016avfsm,hasan2016translating,veeranna2016hardware,imran2016,abbassi2019using,abbassi2018mcsevic,pasareanu2016multi,ngo2015hardware,drechsler2004advanced} like SAT solvers and model checking based approaches provide the completeness and accuracy to some extent.
 However, these techniques deploy symbolic execution or fixed approximation of side-channel parameters.
-Therefore, they are unable to incorporate the parametric behavior, especially, leakage power, and effects of process variations, which limits their scope to Active Hardware Trojans (AHTs, that remain active even under the normal operation).
+Therefore, they are unable to incorporate the parametric behavior, especially leakage power, and effects of process variations, which limits their scope to Active Hardware Trojans (AHTs\footnote{Note, all the abbreviations are defined in Table~\ref{Abbreviations} of Appendix~\ref{sec:LoA}}, that remain active even under the normal operation).